-Textbook readings and lecture presentations/notes (Outcomes A, B, C, D)
+Textbook readings and lecture presentations/notes (MLOs: A, B, C, D)

 Course Requirements Checklist

-The student will complete 2 group discussion board forums (groups will be assigned by the professor) designed to facilitate substantive interaction on some of the topics covered throughout the course.
-Each forum takes place over the course of 2 modules/weeks.
-In the first module/week that the forum is assigned, the student is asked to post a 300–500-word original thread in response to the prompt provided.
-After posting the original thread, the student is asked to post 200–300-word replies to 3 peers’ posts.
-Each portion of the Group Discussion Board assignment will be due by 11:59 p.m.
-(ET) on Monday of the assigned modules/weeks.
-(Outcomes A, C, D)
+The student will complete 2 Discussions designed to facilitate substantive interaction on some of the topics covered throughout the course.
+The student will post an original thread in response to the prompt provided.
+After posting the original thread, the student is asked to post replies to 2 peers’ posts.
+The thread portion of the Discussion is due by 11:59 pm (ET) on Thursday of the assigned Module: Week, and the 2 replies to classmates' posts are due by 11:59 pm (ET) on Monday of the same Module: Week.
+(CLOs: A, C, D)

-The student will select a current issue facing the family and analyze how the media (newspapers, news shows, popular magazines, news magazines, etc.) present or deal with the issue using a specific current media story.
-For each analysis, the student should analyze how the media deal with the familial issues and whether the attitudes and ideas expressed by the media are congruent with a biblical response.
-Each paper should be 2 pages in length and should include at least 1 citation from a media source.
-These assignments are due by 11:59 p.m.
-(ET) on Monday of the assigned modules/weeks.
-(Outcomes B, C, D)
+The student will select a current issue facing the family and analyze how the media (newspapers, news shows, popular magazines, news magazines, etc.) presents or deals with the issue using a specific current media story.
+(CLOs: B, C, D)

 The student will review a scholarly journal article related to his/her proposed research topic for the Research Paper.
-For the article review, the student will be required to provide a correctly formatted citation for the article, a brief summary of the article, and a brief analysis of how this article fits within the scope of his/her proposed research topic meeting, but not exceeding 2 pages.
-This assignment is due by 11:59 p.m.
-(ET) on Monday of Module/Week 3.
-(Outcomes B, D)
+For the article review, the student will be required to provide a brief summary of the article and a brief analysis of how this article fits within the scope of his/her proposed research topic meeting.
+(CLOs: B, D)

-The student will write a 2-page book review of Walls.
+The student will write a 2-page book review of the assigned text.
 This review will contain a short summary of the book, a discussion of the book’s strengths and weaknesses, and an application of the book in the student’s life.
-This assignment is due by 11:59 p.m.
-(ET) on Friday of Module/Week 8.
-(Outcomes A, C, D)
+(CLOs: A, C, D)